lanonmymoush/Dissertation-Data/README.md

 **Candidate number : 1064463      Supervisor : Prof Stephen Kearsey**

 This GitHub repository provides links and access to raw datasets used for data analysis supporting this thesis.

+"CROSSESDATA" holds data used to address hypothesis 3.

+"